react-navigation/react-navigation.github.io/versioned_docs/version-7.x/custom-routers.md

 };
 ```

-If you want to prevent going back, the recommended approach is to use the [`beforeRemove` event](preventing-going-back.md).
+If you want to prevent going back, the recommended approach is to use the [`usePreventRemove` hook](preventing-going-back.md).